International Bank Account Number: Structure

 The check digits represent the checksum of the bank account number which is used by banking systems to confirm that the number contains no simple errors.

 In order to facilitate reading by humans, IBANs are traditionally expressed in groups of four characters separated by spaces, the last group being of variable length as shown in the example below; when transmitted electronically however spaces are omitted.
+Current exceptions to this formatting are Burundi (4, 5, 5, 11, 2), Egypt (no spaces), Libya (4, 3, 3, 15), and El Salvador (2, 2, 4, 20).

 Permitted IBAN characters are the digits 0 to 9 and the 26 Latin alphabetic characters A to Z. This applies even in countries where these characters are not used in the national language (e.g. Greece).

 Basic Bank Account Number

 The Basic Bank Account Number (BBAN) format is decided by the national central bank or designated payment authority of each country.
 There is no consistency between the formats adopted.
 The national authority may register its BBAN format with SWIFT but is not obliged to do so.
 It may adopt IBAN without registration.
 SWIFT also acts as the registration authority for the SWIFT system, which is used by most countries that have not adopted IBAN.
 A major difference between the two systems is that under SWIFT there is no requirement that BBANs used within a country be of a pre-defined length.

 The BBAN must be of a fixed length for the country and comprise case-insensitive alphanumeric characters.
 It includes the domestic bank account number, branch identifier, and potential routing information.
 Each country can have a different national routing/account numbering system, up to a maximum of 30 alphanumeric characters.